luigisbox/search-suite-shopware/README.md

-# Luigi's Box Search Suite plugin for Shopware
+# Luigi's Box Search Suite plugin for Shopware5 - development preview

 Luigi's Box is an Award Winning Search Solution for eCommerce, providing Search Analytics and Search as a Service.

 This repository holds composer package of a Shopware 5 plugin, providing integration between Shopware store & Luigi's Box services.
 To use it, you need to have an account on Luigi's Box platform.
 Go and create one if you do not have it already.

+!!!
+This solution is not meant to be production-ready.
+Use it as an inspiration how synchronization between Luigi's Box and Shopware5 can be achieved.

 ## Basic info